-An annual licence fee (\$2.93 million expected in 2019) is also payable in advance in four quarterly instalments to the Gaming and Wagering Commission of Western Australia to defray its running costs.
+An annual licence fee (provisionally, \$2.98 million for 2020) is also payable in advance in four quarterly instalments to the Gaming and Wagering Commission of Western Australia to defray its running costs.
 The annual licence fee is adjusted for inflation each year on 24 December.